time-hxh/live-wire/Readme.md

 # LiveWire

-Find the boundary of your image automatically.

-Remember to modify the filepath in main.cpp before you run.
+Find the boundary of your image automatically, remember to modify the filepath in main.cpp before you run.

 2017.09.01 ~ 2017.09.20